 Address: 16717 S. Lockwood Ave., Tinley Park

 For more than 50 years, Forest View Farms has welcomed horse lovers of all ages, whether they’ve been riding all their lives or want to enjoy their first rides.
-It’s a cute local horse farm and petting farm, fairly priced and the staff is so patient and gentle with the little ones.
+It’s a cute local horse and petting farm, fairly priced and the staff is so patient and gentle with the little ones.
 Be sure to bring cash if you don’t want to pay for an extra credit card processing fee.
 You’ll meet pigs, chickens, sheep, geese, ducks, llamas, goats and a mini horse ($5 per person, animal feed extra).
-Pony rides start at $10 for 15-minute increments while horse rides are a better fit for kids 9 and up through St. Mihiel Woods-East (reservations required).
-A one-hour private horse ride for two or more riders is $38 per person or $40 credit per person.
-Riders are paired with a horse at the rider’s skill level, so new riders do not feel overwhelmed.
-The owner, Jim Larson, shared with me that they also have Mommy and Me lessons.
+Pony rides start at $10 for 15-minute increments while horse rides are a better fit for kids 9 and up (reservations required).
+A one-hour private horse ride for two or more riders starts at $38 per person.
+Riders are paired with a horse at the rider’s skill level so new riders do not feel overwhelmed.

 Address: 7851 Timber Drive, Tinley Park

 This is one of the most beautiful libraries I’ve visited.
 Check out its impressive boardwalk that takes you through the preserved wetland and prairie land the library shares.
 Inside, the entire second floor is for kids offering a play area full of Legos, soft blocks and puzzles for the youngest kids to board games and felt sets for toddlers and young children to booths for tweens and teens for chilling.
 Make sure to reserve a spot in advance at one of the Outdoor Storytimes or Steam Ahead science-based activities.